rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 For this very night there stood before me an angel of the God to whom I belong and whom I worship, ^2723

-and he said, Do not be afraid, Paul; you must stand before Caesar.
-And behold, God has granted you all those who sail with you. ^2724
+and he said, 'Do not be afraid, Paul; you must stand before Caesar.
+And behold, God has granted you all those who sail with you.' ^2724

 So take heart, men, for I have faith in God that it will be exactly as I have been told. ^2725